 -Symmetric NMSSM

-Shuai Xu (, School of Physics and Telecommunications Engineering, Zhoukou Normal University, , Zhoukou 466001, , China,) ; Sibo Zheng (, Department of Physics, Chongqing University, , Chongqing 401331, , China,)
+Shuai Xu (School of Physics and Telecommunications Engineering, Zhoukou Normal University, China; Department of Physics, Chongqing University, China) ; Sibo Zheng (Department of Physics, Chongqing University, China)

 It is well known that the observed Higgs mass is more naturally explained in the next-to-minimal supersymmetric standard model (NMSSM) than in the minimal supersymmetric standard model.
 Without any violation of this success, there are variants of the NMSSM that can lead to new phenomenologies.
 In this study, we propose a new variant of the NMSSM by imposing an unbroken R symmetry.
 We first identify the minimal structure of such a scenario from the perspective of both simplicity and viability, then compare the model predictions to current experimental limits, and finally highlight the main features that differ from those of well-known scenarios.